GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

         <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/ont_phasing.png?raw=true" width="550"/>
     </p>

     We can play a similar trick with parental data.
-If we fine paternal markers in both sequences in the top, then we can say that they both come from the paternal haplotype.
+If we find paternal markers in both sequences in the top, then we can say that they both come from the paternal haplotype.
 This is also phasing.

     <p align="center">
         <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/trio_phasing2.png?raw=true" width="550"/>